UAB vs. Southern Miss NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- UAB and its opponents have combined to go over 43.5 points in all five games this season.
+- UAB and its opponents have combined to go over the current 43-point total in all five games this season.

-- Southern Miss and its opponents have combined to score more than 43.5 points in one game this season.
+- Southern Miss and its opponents have combined to score more than 43 points in two games this season.

-- The combined points per game average of the two teams, 41.3, is 2.2 points fewer than Saturday's over/under.
+- Saturday's total is 1.7 points higher than the combined 41.3 PPG average of the two teams.

-- The 49.7 points per game these two squads have surrendered to opponents this season are 6.2 more than the 43.5 over/under in this contest.
+- The 49.7 points per game these two squads have allowed to opponents this season are 6.7 more than the 43 over/under in this contest.

-- The Blazers and their opponents have scored an average of 50.9 points per game in 2021, 7.4 more than Saturday's total.
+- Blazers games this season feature an average total of 50.9 points, a number 7.9 points higher than Saturday's over/under.

-- In 2021, games involving the Golden Eagles have averaged a total of 50.3 points, 6.8 more than the set total in this contest.
+- In 2021, games involving the Golden Eagles have averaged a total of 50.3 points, 7.3 more than the set over/under in this contest.

 UAB Stats and Trends

-- UAB's games this year have gone over the point total one time in five opportunities (20%).
+- UAB's games this year have hit the over on one of five set point totals (20%).

-- UAB is 3-0 against the spread and 4-0 overall this season when the team records more than 27.5 points.
+- UAB is 3-0 against the spread and 4-0 overall in games when it records more than 27.5 points.

-- The Blazers have turned the ball over three more times (9 total) than the Golden Eagles have forced a turnover (6) this season.
+- This year, the Blazers have turned the ball over nine times, three more than the Golden Eagles' takeaways (6).

 - Find the latest spread and moneyline odds for UAB at SISportsbook.